Chauhanshi/NASA-SpaceApp-Hackathon-Challenge_Integrated-assessment/README.md

 ## Challenge: An Integrated Assessment
 > Our challenge was to integrate various Earth Observation-derived features with available socio-economic data in order to discover or enhance our understanding of COVID-19 impacts.

-## Project Title: County jobs Vulnerable to COVID-19
+## Project Title: US County jobs Vulnerable to COVID-19
 > By: Shivam Chauhan ,Dong Quoc Tuong , Rachelle Maranon.

 ## Summary